Introduction

 First, what is meant by the term "compilation" depends on the selected injection strategy.

-For bytecode rewriting, compilation means generating a new instrumented variation of the passed program.
+For bytecode rewriting, compilation means generating a new instrumented variation of the application's bytecode.

-For direct engine support, compilation means compiling the .mm script to a .v3 program that interfaces with an engine to instrument the program dynamically.
-The original program is not touched when using this strategy.
+For direct engine support, compilation means compiling the .mm script to a new Wasm module that interfaces with an engine to instrument the program dynamically.
+The original program is not touched and not provided when using this strategy.

 The first three phases of whamm! compilation are identical for both strategies.
-The final emit phase is where the variation lies.
-This is because "emitting" for bytecode rewriting means using the walrus library to insert new instructions into the program.
-Whereas "emitting" for direct engine support means emitting Virgil code to specify the instrumentation probes in a new format that leverages the target engine's instrumentation API.
+The translate and emit phases vary between injection strategy.
+This is because "emitting" for bytecode rewriting means using the orcs library to insert new instructions into the program.
+Whereas "emitting" for direct engine support means emitting a Wasm module encoding where to instrument and the callbacks to attach at the probed sites by interfacing with the engine at application runtime.

 These are the four phases of compilation: